-In the case of industrial sectors, a comparable approach was used, where this energy intensity calculation was done at the level of 2 figures SIC codes (Table 1.1Table 3.3).
+In the case of industrial sectors, a comparable approach was used; where this energy intensity calculation was done at the level of 2 figures SIC codes (see Table 3.3).
 Energy consumption data were available for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
-These were aggregated to calculate industry specific fuel intensities for coal, SSF, oil and gas.
+These were aggregated to calculate industry specific fuel intensities for coal, oil and gas.